 Interlyceales and tournaments

-During the year, our students participate in various interlyceals and tournaments.
-They often come incredibly far here and sometimes even win prizes themselves.
-Read all about these interlyceals and tournaments here.
+During the year our students participate in various interlycealing and tournaments.
+They often come very far here and sometimes fall into the prices themselves.
+Read all about these interlycealing and tournaments here.

 Singapore International Mathematical & Computational Challenge

-An LCL team consisting of Remmo Klaver, Oliver Li and Yu Hao Lin will participate in the Singapore International Mathematical & Computational Challenge, a prestigious team-based competition in mathematics and programming, from Monday, May 20 to Friday, May 24, 2024.
+An LCL team consisting of Remmo Klaver, Oliver Li and Yu Hao Lin will participate in the Singapore International Mathematical & Computational Challenge, a prestigious teamed competition in mathematics and programming from Monday 20 May to Friday 24 May 2024.

-After a direct flight of almost 15 hours with arrival in Singapore on Sunday morning, there was one day to explore this impressive metropolis.
-The same day was to deal with jet lag and get used to the extreme climate on the equator!
+After a direct flight of almost 15 hours with arrival on Sunday morning in Singapore there was one day to explore this imposing metropolis.
+The same day was to process the jet lag and to get used to the extreme climate on the equator!
 That all seems to have worked out well.

-On Monday was the opening ceremony and then introductory activities and lectures were scheduled.
-Forty-two schools from 27 countries are participating.
+On Monday the opening ceremony was held and then there were introductory activities and lectures planned.
+There are 42 schools from 27 countries participating.

-On Tuesday, the competition will start.
-Students will then work 30 hours (non-stop, but sleeping in between is allowed) on the challenge.
-On Wednesday they have to hand in their report at the end of the afternoon, after which on Thursday they will defend their findings in several presentations in front of various judges.
+The game will start on Tuesday.
+Students then work 30 hours (non-stop, but may sleep in between) on the challenge.
+On Wednesday they have to submit their report at the end of the afternoon, and on Thursday they will defend their findings in several presentations to various judges.

 Good luck Remmo, Oliver and Yu Hao!